 - Bloat, or gastric torsion, is a twisting of the stomach that can be fatal if not treated immediately.

 - Cancer is the cause of death in about 60% of Flat Coat Retrievers, and common forms of cancer in the breed are histiocytic sarcoma, lymphosarcoma, hemangiosarcoma, and osteosarcoma.

 - Epilepsy and accompanying seizures, which can be severe.

 - Heart disease and canine congestive heart failure which can happen at any age.

 - Eye problems such as glaucoma, cataracts and progressive retinal atrophy can someday lead to vision loss and even blindness.

-Since the breed is not as popular as other types of retrievers, they may be a bit harder to find in a rescue.
-The Flat Coat Retriever Society of America runs a Facebook page for rescue listings and has a list of regional rescue contacts on their website.
-You can also visit the Petfinder and Adopt-a-Pet websites to do a search on the breed to see if any all-breed rescues or shelters have one available for adoption.
+Because the breed is not as popular as other types of retrievers, they may be a bit harder to find in a rescue.
+The Flat-Coated Retriever Society of America runs a Facebook page for rescue listings and has a list of regional rescue contacts on their website.
+You can also visit Petfinder and Adopt-a-Pet to do a search on the breed to see if any all-breed rescues or shelters have one available for adoption.

-Is the Flat Coat Retriever the Right Dog for You?
+Is This Breed the Right Dog for You?

-If you're an active, energetic person who wants a canine companion to match, the Flat Coat Retriever may be the perfect choice for you.
-They're happy dogs who are "puppylike" far longer than other breeds and can excel at a variety of activities and dog sports.
-Just make sure you can keep up with their zest and enthusiasm for life!
+A Flat-Coated Retriever may be a good fit for your home if you're an active, energetic person looking for a canine partner to match.
+They're joyful dogs who stay "puppylike" for longer than other breeds, and they excel at a variety of activities and dog sports.
+Just make sure you have the stamina to keep up with their zest for life!